ralphjsmit/filament/packages/forms/docs/03-fields/15-textarea.md

 ## Trimming whitespace

-You can automatically trim whitespace from the beginning and end of the textarea value using the `trim()` method, similar to Laravel's `TrimStrings` middleware:
+You can automatically trim whitespace from the beginning and end of the textarea value using the `trim()` method:

 ```php
 use Filament\Forms\Components\Textarea;